Q&A from students

 A: All emotional experiences present a chance to choose awareness over ego, love over fear.

 Do we want to clutch onto emotional disturbances or release them?
-We can consider the implications and ramifications of clinging to them against the advantages of releasing them.
-Indeed, there’s a peculiar allure in basking amidst the debris of emotional upset, but do we really want to wear those moth-eaten garments?
+If we truly examine the implications and ramifications of clinging to them against the advantages of releasing them, we may notice that there’s a peculiar allure in basking amid the debris of emotional upset.
+But do we really want to wear those worn-out clothes?
 These are the stories that the ego loves to dwell on, feeding itself and preventing any of the much-needed surrender.
 Do we want to accept, heal, and surrender, or do we want to find ourselves among the souls carrying unseen burdens?

 Ultimately, the main question is: how does it help us be enlightened?
 How does it help us be free?
 It just doesn’t.
 It may serve to satiate our subconscious yearning for easing guilt through self-punishment—because that’s what we are doing, punishing ourselves over and over again by reliving those experiences in our mind.
 But this is the ego’s self-preservation game, and it is very good at it.